wpsimon09/Pablo-Renderer/README.md

 # Pablo rendering engine

-As title suggests Pablo is a rendering engine that supports PBR materials and 3D models together with **Image based lightning**
+As title suggests Pablo is a rendering engine and OpenGL abstraction framework that supports PBR materials and 3D models together with
+**Image based lightning**

 It provides fast and convenient way of rendering various geometry with different materials